darecoder/Atharva/README.md

-# Team: FreshlyBuilt
-# PSID: NM394
+## ATHARVA : Autoregressive Trend analysis & Hypercritical Air pollution Ranging & Visualisation Application

-**PS : To develop AI/ML-based software to identify/analyze:**
+**Aim : To develop AI/ML-based software to identify/analyze:**
       **1. Location of hot spots.
        2. The long-term occurrence of hot spots and changes.**

 <img src=https://github.com/pandafy/NM394_FreshlyBuilt/blob/master/Images/logo2.svg height=130px width=450px>

-## ATHARVA : Autoregressive Trend analysis & Hypercritical Air pollution Ranging & Visualisation Application

 We have developed ATHARVA which is a user friendly Web application that can be used by common people to gain the knowledge about hotspots of India and their changes.